Now In-Network with TRICARE Insurance

 A fully qualified and experienced physician always carries out the treatment.

-During the initial brain scan and the therapy sessions, the patient will wear a nylon or robber cap that marks the location points for the therapy.
+During the initial brain scan and the therapy sessions, the patient will wear a nylon or rubber cap that marks the location points for the therapy.
 This headwear is comfortable for patients and similar to a swimming cap.

 Book a Consultation Now